tannguyen1024/movie_db_with_sagas/README.md

 ## Project Notes

 This project is the culmination of all of my coding education to this point.
 While I am proud of my work, I feel that with more time, I could add a lot more functionality such as a password protected administrator page that allows a user to delete entries.
 I ran into problems with Material UI and intend to do more research to integrate that into future projects.
+I attempted to implement the ability to add and remove genres, but it works about 75% of the time.